NUll-O7/BudgetTracker/README.md

 10. Automated transaction categorization

 ## Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to open a Pull Request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+License This project is licensed under the MIT License - see the LICENSE file for details.